kleineluka/junelite/README.md

 # 📝 What is the license?
 - You may not edit the code, or redistribute the code alone.
 - You may not take the code for your own projects, or re-use it in any way.
 - You may redistribute the shader in transformative works (commercial or free) with proper attribution (see shader UI for more information).
-A transformative work would be an animation for an avatar, a world, or a game.
+Examples of transformative works are (but not limited to) an animation for an avatar, a world, a video, or a game.
 For any questions, pleaes contact me on Discord (luka[#]8375) or email (lukazoeysong[@]gmail.com).

 # 🦄 And what about the paid version?
 - A loooot more effects, optimized shader locking, a feature-packed UI..